jumakki/esphome-ensto/README.md

 ensto1_mac: "RE:PL:AC:EM:YM:AC"
 ```

+> [!TIP]
-> ***Note:*** Device MAC address can be found from Ensto's own official mobile App.
+> Device MAC address can be found from Ensto's own official mobile App.
 Refer to user manual for how to connect the App with the thermostat.

 Change `board` from [esphome-ensto.yaml](esphome-ensto.yaml) according to your ESP32 board.
 List of possible values are available in <https://docs.platformio.org/en/latest/platforms/espressif32.html#boards>
 Leave `platform` as "ESP32".